OpenFAST/openfast/docs/source/user/aerodyn-olaf/RunningOLAF.rst

 **WakeRegMethod=3**.

 The factor with which the regularization parameter will increase with downstream distance can be set as **CoreSpreadEddyVisc=1000** for modern multi-MW turbines.
-Further guidelines will follow on this parameter in the future.
+Further guidelines will follow for this parameter in the future.